2023-2024 Complementary Courses

 The program involves both creativity and technical skills.
 Students will gain an understanding of the safe use and care of sewing and pressing equipment, core methods in the layout and construction of different projects and garments as well as hand sewing techniques.
 No previous experience required.
 Students will be able to create useful and personalized projects.
 Students may be required to supply material, like fabrics, based on various project choices (pillow, stuffies, etc.).
 There is a $30 fee associated with this course.

 Do you want to get more involved in your school community?
 Do you want to help plan and implement fun activities at the school?
 Do you want to become a mentor to others?
 Do you want to be an active citizen who makes a difference in your school and community?
 Leadership is a class for students who want to make a change and determine what kind of school DGS should be.
 You will participate in a variety of activities that you help design, developing your own personal leadership style.
 Some examples would be helping to plan and run assemblies and after school events, fundraising for charities and school requests, organizing intramural tournaments, and spirit days.
 There is no fee associated with this course.

 Grade 6 students will take part in a cycle of exploratory courses so they can gain some insight, learn about safety and decide which classes are best for them as they move forward.
-Students will take: Construction, Foods, Digital Literacy, Drama, Music and Art during a 6 to 7-week period of time.
+Students will take: Music, Fine Arts, Digital Literacy, Drama, Construction and Foods.